 Oven/hob - electric

-Washing machine, laundry basket and pegs (upstairs wardrobe)
+Washing machine, laundry basket and pegs (utility room)

 Ironing board, iron, and clothes airer

-Baby/Child Equipment: high chair, travel cot (cot linen not supplied), stairgate (ground floor to lower ground floor stairs only).
+Baby/Child Equipment: travel cot & high chair - please request at time of booking (cot linen not supplied), stairgate (ground floor to lower ground floor stairs only).

 Outdoor patio/seating area